Libertas

 show why

-no one who believes in victory in the War on Islamism
+no one who believes in the War on Islamism

 should vote Democrat.